-Policy 9: Development Principles
+Policy 5: Development Principles

-- 1. New developments, including the extension to and alteration of existing buildings, should create places of character based upon an appreciation of the site and its surrounding area, responding positively to its natural and built context.
-This policy should be read in conjunction with the Rampton and Woodbeck Character Assessment.
-To achieve this, development proposals must consider the following principles: - a) development shall take inspiration from the identified key characteristics and features as identified within the Rampton and Woodbeck Character Assessment; - b) development shall be designed to safeguard "views in both Rampton and Woodbeck" that contribute to the character and appearance of the area.
-These views include (but not limited to) the views, as identified on Maps 6 and 7, and applications shall include an assessment of the impact of the proposal on the positive qualities of such view(s), explaining the rationale of design choices used; - c) development shall respect existing plot boundaries, ratios, orientation and the historic or traditional forms and grain of development within its character area; - d) development shall respect the predominant materials used in the area; - e) architectural design shall reflect high quality standards and, where possible, reflect local design references in both the natural and built environment and reflect and reinforce local distinctiveness; - f) the height of new buildings shall be in-keeping with the height of neighbouring properties and demonstrate how heights of the development will not be over-bearing or dominant in the existing street-scene; - g) existing private gardens in Woodbeck, shall be protected from unsympathetic development where this would have an adverse impact on the spacious character of the existing properties within the settlement; and - h) development that would detract from the character of the historic and distinct walling, as identified on Map 6, will not be supported.
+- 1. New developments, including the extension to and alteration of existing buildings, should create places of distinct character based upon an appreciation of the site and its surrounding area by responding positively to its natural and built context.
+Development proposals should be designed to take account of the following development principles insofar as they relate to the scale, nature and location of the development in the neighbourhood area: - a) development should take inspiration from the identified key characteristics and features as identified within the Rampton and Woodbeck Character Assessment; - b) development should be designed to safeguard "views in both Rampton and Woodbeck" that contribute to the character and appearance of the area.
+These views include (but not limited to) the views, as identified on Maps 6 and 7, and applications shall include an assessment of the impact of the proposal on the positive qualities of such view(s), explaining the rationale of design choices used; - c) development should respect existing plot boundaries, ratios, orientation and the historic or traditional forms and grain of development within its character area; - d) development should respect the predominant materials used in the area; - e) architectural design should reflect high quality standards and, where possible, reflect local design references in both the natural and built environment and reflect and reinforce local distinctiveness; - f) the height of new buildings should be in-keeping with the height of neighbouring properties and demonstrate how heights of the development will not be over-bearing or dominant in the existing street-scene; - g) existing private gardens in Woodbeck, should be protected from unsympathetic development where this would have an adverse impact on the spacious character of the existing properties within the settlement; and - h) the development respects the character of the historic and distinct walling as identified on Map 6.

-Policy 10: Heritage Assets in Rampton and Woodbeck
+Policy 6: Heritage Assets in Rampton and Woodbeck

-- Development will be supported where it conserves or enhances the significance of designated and non-designated heritage assets and their setting, through high quality and sensitive design, taking into consideration appropriate scale, siting and materials. - 2.
-Proposals should accord with national policy and guidance and the findings of any Historic Impact Assessment for the site.
+1. Development will be supported where it conserves or enhances the significance of designated and non-designated heritage assets and their setting, through high quality and sensitive design, taking into consideration appropriate scale, siting and materials.